 There are many ways to get involved in undergraduate research or creative activity at Indiana University.
 Remember you can pursue research interests even if they do not directly relate to your major.
 For frequently-asked questions related to undergraduate research at Indiana University, please refer to this FAQ website at IUCare.

 The easiest way to get involved is through the Department of the field or topic that interests you.
 Several departments on campus have procedures in place for getting students involved in research.
 These Departments include:

 Folklore and Ethnomusicology

 Psychological and Brain Sciences

-If you’re department is not listed here, don’t worry!
+If your department is not listed here, don’t worry!
 There are still other ways to get involved in undergraduate research.
 If your department of interest does not have a rigid program in place, it’s going to require a little legwork and resourcefulness on your part and this is a great way to get valuable experience creating and designing something yourself.
 Here are some suggestions to get you started:

 - Talk to graduate and undergraduate students who are in research positions and ask them about how they became interested in doing research and what they do.

 - Make an appointment with your academic advisor to discuss the topic you want to research.